-Mysteries of Seattle’s old ‘Doughboy’ statue remain decades later
+Mysteries of Seattle’s old ‘Doughboy’ statue still remain

 It’s fitting that the old grinning “Doughboy” statue, a memorial to Seattleites who served with the victorious Allies in World War I, should finally be at peace in a cemetery.

 Pound for pound, the two-and-a-half ton sculpture was part of more squabbles, conflicts and out and out battles than perhaps any other monument in the city’s history.
 It, or “he,” also figures in at least two unsolved, if somewhat minor, mysteries.

 Evergreen-Washelli on Aurora Avenue north of 105th, has been the Doughboy’s home since 1998.
 “Doughboy” was the nickname of American soldiers a century ago, and this 14-foot-tall bronze giant silently stands guard over the graves of 5,000 veterans of American conflicts from the Civil War to wars in Iraq and Afghanistan.